 "The fact of the matter is, if you don't ask for what you want, you won't get it," Augustine said.
 "You have to negotiate."

-She offered four tips to help you negotiate the compensation package you deserve:
+Regardless of gender, here are four tips from Augustine to help you negotiate the compensation package you deserve:

 Do your homework.
 If you're going to negotiate confidently, you need to be prepared.
-Research the market rate for your position by visiting Glassdoor.com, Salary.com and PayScale.com, taking into account the company's location, size and industry.
+Research the market rate for your position by visiting Glassdoor.com, Salary.com and PayScale.com, accounting for the company's location, size and industry.

 Focus on your current and future value.
 What do you bring to the table?
 Make a list of your major contributions and accomplishments, quantifying them whenever possible.
 How have you (or will you be able to) cut costs, increase revenue, streamline efficiency, improve customer satisfaction, etc.?